pyeve/eve/docs/config.rst

                                 See also: :ref:`authdrivendb`.

-``mongo_indexes``               Allows specify a set of indexes that have to
+``mongo_indexes``               Allows to specify a set of indexes to be
-                                created before the app is launched for this resource.
+                                created for this resource before the app is launched.

-                                Indexes are a dict where each value either takes a list of keys or the list of keys plust the index options as one tuple, such as  ``{'index name': [('field', 1)],
+                                Indexes are expressed as a dict where keys are index names and values are either a list of tuples of (field, direction) pairs, or
-                                'index with args': ([('field', 1)],
+                                a tuple with a list of field/direction pairs *and* index options expressed as a dict, such as ``{'index name': [('field', 1)], 'index with args': ([('field', 1)], {"sparse": True})}``.
-                                {"sparse": true})}``.

-                                The list of keys take a (key, direction) pairs.
                                 Multiple pairs are used to create compound indexes.
-The direction takes kind of values supported by `pymongo` such as ASCENDING = 1, DESCENDING = -1.
+Direction takes all kind of values supported by PyMongo, such as ``ASCENDING``

-                                Index arguments are index options supported
+                                = 1 and ``DESCENDING`` = -1.
+All index options
-                                by `pymongo` such as sparce, min, max.
+                                such as ``sparse``, ``min``, ``max``,

-                                Index already created before that have
-                                changed are removed and created again.
+                                etc. are supported (see PyMongo_ documentation.)

+                                *Please note:* keep in mind that index design, creation and maintenance is a very important task and should be planned and executed with great care.
+Usually it is also a very resource intensive operation.
+You might therefore want
+                                to handle this task manually, out of the context of API instantiation.
+Also remember
+                                that, by default, any already exsistent index for which the definition has been changed, will be dropped and re-created.

 ``authentication``              A class with the authorization logic for the
                                 endpoint.
 If not provided the eventual